mboma99/congraduation/README.md

 Please note that these are general steps and might vary depending on the specific setup of the photo graduation web app.
 Always refer to any specific documentation provided with the application for more detailed setup instructions.

+How to create the docker enviroment

+once you have imported you git repo in your ide terminal ensure your working dir is your [filespa]/congradution> gte the latest postgres image docker pull postgres

+create docker container
+docker run --name congraduationdb -e POSTGRES_PASSWORD=P2421444 -p 5432:5432 -d postgres

+copy the database over
+cat backend/app/db/dump_2024-05-02_20_45_53.sql | docker exec -i congraduationdb psql -U postgres -d postgres

+to view database in your terminal you can use these steps

+docker exec -it congraduation-postgres bash

+psql -U postgres

+\c congraduation;

+\dt;

+python -m venv venv
+venv\Scripts\Activate

+ if you get permission error, use this line Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass

+activate agaion  venv\Scripts\Activate

+install requirements
+pip install -r requirements.txt

+uvicorn backend.app.main:app --host localhost --port 8000

+once you have a version of node, use this specific version

+npm install -g node@10.3.0

+npm install

+npm start dev